Gethe/wow-ui-source/README.markdown

       * Aura Mastery: This ability no longer increases the benefit granted by Crusader Aura.

+      * Illuminated Healing shield duration is now 15 seconds, up from 8 seconds.

       * Walk in the Light (passive) removes the cooldown of Word of Glory.